matkuliak/matkuliak.github.io/README.md

 **DevOps** - Work with VMs, preparation of the environment, allocation of resources.
 Also some Docker experience with debugging.

 **CI/CD infrastructure** - I have experience with infrastructure work.
-We use mainly Jenkins jobs for automated builds/tests and Artifactory for binaries storage.
+Mainly Jenkins jobs for automated builds/tests and Artifactory for binaries storage.